Definitions to help you navigate educational financing

 Parent Loans or Parent PLUS Loans – a federal loan in a parent’s name.
 Funds can be borrowed up to the cost of education less other aid.
 It carries a fixed 8.5% rate and the principal can be deferred while the student is enrolled at least half-time.

 PIN or Federal PIN – An identifier that serves as a student or parent’s electronic signature.
 It can be used to electronically sign the FAFSA and to access online records.
 It should never be shared with anyone.
 Apply for a pin at www.pin.ed.gov.
+The Federal PIN was replaced by the FSA ID in May, 2015.

 PLUS Loans or Graduate PLUS Loans – Federal loans for graduate students who require funding in addition to their Stafford Loan eligibility.
 Students must apply for the Federal Stafford loan first.
 Bachelor’s Plus and Teacher Licensure students are not eligible for this loan.